 Ms. Hangen may be reached at: 617.566.7100

-Ms. Kinney is our consulting physical therapist and leads our Physical Therapy Clinic.
+Ms. Kinney is the School's consulting physical therapist and leads our Physical Therapy Clinic.
 She is the owner of Artists Rehabilitation Therapy Services (ARTS) and has more than twenty-five years experience working with young dancers and athletes.
 Ms. Kinney is a member of the Children's Hospital Sports Medicine Dance Team.

 Ms. Kinney may be reached at firstname.lastname@example.org

 Ms. Wilson, consulting psychotherapis, is currently a member of the Comprehensive Psychiatric Associates in Wellesley and has over 15 years experience working with adolescents, families.
 Ms. Wilson trained at the School of American Ballet and danced professionally with the Pacific Northwest Ballet.
 She has a deep understanding of the unique needs of dancers.